 There are also international plans that can be added to either service for a monthly fee or you can make calls on a prepaid per minute basis.
 You can get 500, 1000 or unlimited international plans with escalating monthly fees for each one.

-The Home services works with the Ooma Telo, a simple VoIP Adapter that is very easy to use.
+Like most VoIP services, setup of your Ooma service is quite simple.
+The brains behind the Home services is the Ooma Telo, a simple VoIP Adapter that is very easy to use.
+It is essentially ‘plug and play’ with a few options depending on whether you want your setup to be wireless or wired to your router.
 It works very well and takes just a few minutes to install.
 It only costs around $100 as we mentioned above and it is a one-time fee.
 It comes with a 30-day guarantee allowing you to return it for any reason at all.

 As we’ve stated before Ooma Telo doesn’t skimp on features, whether you choose the basic or premier plan.
 A full list of features can be seen here.
 One key feature that you don’t see with some other VoIP companies is the official support for faxing.

 The Ooma Mobile App is somewhat new and allows anyone that already has service to download and begin making calls immediately from their smartphone for free.
 It essentially allows them to take their home phone with them wherever they go.
 They can even set it up to ring simultaneously on both their home and smartphone .
 There is also a new option for people that don’t have the service already.
 These people can download the app and get 1,000 minutes of outgoing calls for just $4.99 per month.
 The app is available for both Android and iOS devices officially and can be hacked to work with Blackberry devices as well.